apache/cloudstack-docs-install/source/network_setup.rst

 |parallel-mode.png: adding a firewall and load balancer in parallel
 mode.|

-CloudStack requires the Juniper to be configured as follows:
+CloudStack requires the Juniper SRX firewall to be configured as follows:

 .. note:: Supported SRX software version is 10.3 or higher.